SaverioCode/SLog/README.md

 Simple logger is a **singleton**, **thread safe**, **one file** **header only** C++(17+) logger with focus on **simplicity**.
 It's simple to use and to integrate.
 Less then 5 minutes ([5 Step Guide](#5-step-guide)) to read how integrate it and do it!
 It also use the **RAII** idiom, that means that you don't have to take care about memory managment, but just to use it!
-## Contribute
-Suggestion and contribution are welcome!
-Just contact me and I'll be glad to answer you
 ## Requirements
 - C++ 17+
 ## Supported Platforms and Compilers